 Visit the Astronomical Clock

-This is a quick peep rather than a multi-hour affair, but it’s definitely worth seeing the six hundred year old astronomical clock in the Old Town Square.
+It’s definitely worth seeing the six hundred year old astronomical clock in the Old Town Square.
 Our tour explains that the clockmaker who built the beautifully complicated clock was soon approached by other cities to build similar pieces, but officials in Prague greatly disliked the idea that their clock would be copied elsewhere and so they cut off the man’s tongue and gouged out his eyes to prevent him from ever recreating the clock.
 The clockmaker was understandably distressed by this, so he broke the clock and it was over 100 years before someone was finally able to restore it to working order.
 So rest assured, he definitely got his.

 Enjoy the market food